A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Environment Model

 \subsection{Traffic Model}

 A large-scale microscopic traffic simulator is developed in the open source software Simulation of Urban Mobility (SUMO) \cite{SUMO2018} as part of the environment.
-In order to recreate realistic mixed urban and highway trips for training, the map of the city of Columbus, OH, USA is downloaded from the online database OpenStreetMap \cite{OpenStreetMap}.
+To recreate realistic mixed urban and highway trips for training, the map of the city of Columbus, OH, USA is downloaded from the online database OpenStreetMap \cite{OpenStreetMap}.
 The map contains the length, shape, type and speed limit of the road segments and the detailed program of each traffic light in signalized intersections.

 Fig. \ref{fig:map_of_columbus} highlights the area ($\sim 11 km$ by $11 km$) covered in the study.
 In the area, 10,000 random passenger car trips are generated as the training set, and the total distance of each trip is randomly distributed from 5 $km$ to 10 $km$.
 Another 100 trips, with which the origins and the destinations are marked in red and blue in Fig. \ref{fig:map_of_columbus}, respectively, are generated following the same distribution as the testing set.
 In addition, the inter-departure time of each trip follows a geometric distribution with the success rate $p=0.01$.
-The variation and the randomness of the trips used for training enhance the richness of the environment, which subsequently leads to a learned policy that is less subject to local minimum and agnostic to specific driving condition (better generalizability) \cite{heess2017emergence}.
+The variation and the randomness of the trips used for training enhance the richness of the environment, which subsequently leads to a learned policy that is less subject to local minima and agnostic to specific driving conditions (better generalizability) \cite{heess2017emergence}.

 The interface between the traffic simulator and the VD\&PT model is established via Traffic Control Interface (TraCI) as part of the SUMO package.
 At any given time step, the kinetics of the vehicle calculated from VD\&PT is fed to the traffic simulator as input.
 Subsequently, SUMO determines the location of the ego vehicle, updates the connectivity information such as the SPaT of the upcoming traffic light and the GPS signal and returns them to the agent as part of the observations.